 These sales are compared to the existing data on the field cards and changes are made as indicated.
 These changes include age and condition as well as any improvements made to the property before the sale takes place.
 When sales information indicates a difference in the improvement's square footage, the buildings are remeasured.

 Sales information must be verified and property characteristic data contemporaneous with the date of sale captured.
-The sales ratio tools require that the property that sold must equal the property appraised in order that statistical analysis results will be valid.

 PILOT STUDY BY TAX YEAR: